kirbydesign/designsystem/.github/CONTRIBUTING.md

 * Others i might have forgotten?

 ### Commit

 - Focus on one thing per commit
 - Keep changes as small as possible
 - Only commit related functionality for each commit
 - Commit often
 - Strive for each commit to compile/build and pass tests
-- Use [gitmoji](https://gitmoji.dev) when possible - point to VSCode extension and CLI tool
+- Use [gitmoji](https://gitmoji.dev) when possible.
+There are several [tools](https://gitmoji.dev/related-tools) available (including a [VSCode extension](https://github.com/vtrois/gitmoji-vscode) and a [CLI tool](https://github.com/carloscuesta/gitmoji-cli))
-- sidenote: when merging the CI pipeline combines each commit to a merge commit containing all commit messages
+- All commits are squashed when your branch is merged with the main branch

 ### Self-review